usgpo/uslm/USLM-2_0-Review-Guide.md

 In order to allow the use of the element `<action>` in the context of bill actions, the existing use of `<action>` within amendments has been changed to `<amendingAction>`.

 The existing action "renumber" was renamed "redesignate" to better match the terminology used in Congress.
-Additional action of "conform" and "unknown" were added.
+Additional actions of "conform", "repealAndReserve" and "unknown" were added.

 #### Appendix